FabienMllts/BotTwitter/README.md

 -Fetch the most recents tweets of a user (per IDs) ( a list of journalists) -Then puts the tweets IDs
--And finally Like the list of tweet.
+-And finally Like the list of tweet, each time they put a new tweet (each iteration)

 Second function